Irish loan funds: Growth and regulation (1823–1838)

-The 1823 act was superseded by the 1836 act, which established the Central Loan Fund Board of Ireland based in Dublin Castle.
+The 1823 act was superseded by the Loan Societies (Ireland) Act 1836 (6 & 7 Will.
+4. c.
+55), which established the Central Loan Fund Board of Ireland based in Dublin Castle.

-An 1838 amendment required all loan funds, including funds independent of the main Irish Reproductive Loan Fund, to make an annual report to the Commissioners of the Central Loan Fund Board of Ireland, but the London-based Irish Reproductive Loan Funds were exempted from this requirement by a last minute change to the act.
+An amendment in the form of the Loan Societies (Ireland) Act 1838 (1 & 2 Vict. c.
+78) required all loan funds, including funds independent of the main Irish Reproductive Loan Fund, to make an annual report to the Commissioners of the Central Loan Fund Board of Ireland, but the London-based Irish Reproductive Loan Funds were exempted from this requirement by a last minute change to the act.
 As well as the annual report to Dublin the funds were subject to ad hoc inspections by the board.
 The 1836 and 1838 acts were key to ensuring the longer-term success of the funds, and defined their long-term structure.

 Peak period (1839–1843)

 By 1839 there were many independent organizations managed by local clergy or gentry which employed clerks to administer the funds.
 The loans were less than £10 and were repayable in 20 weeks.
 There was no collateral but each loan had two guarantors and was required by law to be repaid.

-Often the guarantors, or surities, were close relatives or neighbors.
+Often the guarantors, or sureties, were close relatives or neighbours.

-Surities could not cosign more than one active loan, could not borrow themselves and were legally liable in case of default.
+Surities could not co-sign more than one active loan, could not borrow themselves and were legally liable in case of default.
 Each borrower could only hold one loan of no more than £10 at any time.

 The funds were thus similar to banks but did not pay stamp duty, an important advantage given their many small loans.

 The loans were called reproductive loans because they were expected to be used in a way which would make money.
 Examples could be a loan for a fisherman to buy nets or to a farmer to buy seed or equipment.

-Borrowers included agricultural laborers, small-scale farmers, craftsmen and tradesmen.
+Borrowers included agricultural labourers, small-scale farmers, craftsmen and tradesmen.
 About 25% were women.

 The interest rate they paid was far below the rates for unsecured loans that would be charged by the "gombeen men", unscrupulous local moneylenders.

 Each fund had considerable freedom over the way it operated, within defined limits.

-The Board, which could reduce salaries and wind up funds as needed, helped reduce fraud and increase depositor confidence.
+The board, which could reduce salaries and wind up funds as needed, helped reduce fraud and increase depositor confidence.

 It also cut costs by defining standard operating procedures and a straightforward accounting system.